 You can download a Shifts Report that includes information for all shifts during the time period you enter.
 This can be helpful for looking at shift information for multiple days or weeks.

-- Go to Reports > Other Reports.
+- Go to Insights > Shift Report - Export.

 - Find the Shift Report.